top of page

 Image of Kenya Wildlife service payment information

-Kenya Wildlife Service (KWS) is a government parastatal established under the Wildlife established by an act of Parliament; Wildlife Conservation and Management Act CAP 376, of 1989, now repealed and replaced by the Wildlife Conservation and Management Act, 2013.
+Kenya Wildlife Service (KWS) is a government parastatal established under the Wildlife act of Parliament; Wildlife Conservation and Management Act CAP 376, of 1989, now repealed and replaced by the Wildlife Conservation and Management Act, 2013.

 Image of Hyenas and vultures by KWS post on Twitter

-KWS Vision: To be a world leader in wildlife conservation.
+KWS Vision is to be a world leader in wildlife conservation.

 Image of Kenya wildlife service inclusivity poster